trigger/trigger/docs/installation.rst

 * the Redis key-value server (and companion Python interface);
 * the ``IPy`` IP address parsing library;
 * the PyASN1 library;
-* the PyCrypto cryptography library;
+* the Python cryptography library;
 * and the Twisted event-driven networking engine.

 Trigger has a tricky set of dependencies.
 If you want to take full advantage of